dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 If you installed `dwave-ocean-sdk <https://github.com/dwavesystems/dwave-ocean-sdk>`_ and ran :code:`dwave config create`, your installation should meet these requirements.
+In D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ IDE, the default workspace meets these requirements.

 Formulating the Problem as a CSP
 ================================